ESC18/MrRoboNeighborhood/README.md

 3. Open index.html.

 ## Known Bugs:
-* The JS will not delete the entirety of the number if it has more than a single digit; resulting in there being results that show as "beep4" or "boop4" for example.
 * Is not completely responsive - may suffer when dealing with smaller screen sizes.
 For best results use a screen that measures 1920x1080px.

 ## Licensing: